starekrow/JCON/README.md

   * JCON files should be convenient for humans to write.
   * JCON files should be pleasant for humans to read.
   * JSON must be valid JCON syntax in any context.
-  * The result of parsing a JCON file must be a JSON-compatible value (no additional data types, no metadata, etc).
+  * The result of parsing a JCON file must be a JSON-compatible value
   * JCON parsing should not be significantly more difficult than JSON parsing

 The JSON spec is, in some ways, a marvel of expressive simplicity.
 It almost invites you to write your own parser.
 JCON aspires to keep a similar degree of simplicity in the specification, while enabling many more affordances for humans to read and write it.
-Other reasonably sane assumptions have been made.

 A JCON file might look very JSON-like, with minor differences: